 --If you are staying in Pachuca, see if you can catch a soccer game!
 There is a local team there and the stadium is near town!
 Tickets are only $50 pesos ($2.70 USD) and we had so much fun cheering on the home team!

---Finally, if you're looking for a little day trip, head to Real del Monte for the day!
+--Finally, if you're looking for a little day trip, head to Real del Monte for the day or even a night or two!
+You can click here for some great AirBnb options in the area.
 This is an old mining town where Cornish people were sent for their mining talents in the 1800s.
 The town is windy, charming, and quiet.
 Here, you can taste "enchiladas mineras" which are...so so yummy!
 Taxi fare from Pachuca to Real del Monte is $200 pesos $10.80 USD) and takes about 30 minutes.

 The state of Hidalgo and Las Grutas de Tolantongo are both absolutely incredible!
 Feel free to email us at email@example.com with any other questions about this beautiful spot!